 Buzz wanted consumers to have the ability to purchase from the corporate site without having to click back from where they had started.

 The finished website is clean and fresh.
-“Buy now” buttons on product pages make purchasing very easy, whether on desktop or mobile, while content explains who is the company, what it does, and its successes.
+“Buy now” buttons on product pages make purchasing very easy, whether on desktop or mobile, while content explains who the company is, what it does, and its successes.

 As the corporate face of the company, the new website presents ICM as knowledgeable, credible and trustworthy — three important considerations for consumers purchasing medical devices direct from the manufacturer.